sstephensMCSE/template-engine-employee-summary/README.md

 ## Installation
 install node.js, run npm init, run npm i.

+I copied the project from the homework template folder.
+There is a package.json included so I use npm install to install the dependencies.

 ## Project Overview
    Use node.js to build a software engineering team generator command line application.
 The app will need to have conditional checks to gather the appropriate information for each employee.